This is an agreement between the following parties:

-The Vaccine Solution provided through the accuRx platform enables Healthcare Organisations to work together to fulfil the Covid-19 vaccination Enhanced Service for NHS England.
-This requires them to work together with other practices in groups known as Primary Care Network Groupings ‘PCN Groupings’.
-As a condition of the Enhanced Service Specification published by NHS England, they must sign a Collaboration Agreement defined in the same Specification, which contains provision for data sharing necessary to carry out this service.
-The Collaboration Agreement document provides space for a Data Sharing Agreement between the practices.
-It is the Healthcare Organisation’s responsibility to ensure that they have a valid Collaboration Agreement in place.
+Covid-19 vaccination services can include fulfilling the Covid-19 vaccination Enhanced Service for NHS England.
+This requires them to work together with other Healthcare Organisations in groups known as Primary Care Network Groupings (‘PCN Groupings’).
+As a condition of the Enhanced Service Specification: COVID-19 vaccination programme 2020/21 published by NHS England, Healthcare Organisations must sign a Collaboration Agreement containing provision for data sharing necessary to carry out the Enhanced Service.
+The Healthcare Organisations who use the vaccine solution(s) are Data Controllers for any personal information that they upload or access through the solution.
+It is the Healthcare Organisation’s responsibility to ensure that they have a valid Collaboration Agreement or alternative arrangements (where they are not delivering the Enhanced Service) for data sharing in place.

 The individual-level patient data processed in the booking solution is limited to: